botanicus/logging4hackers/README.md

 ## Why Should I Care?

 * You might want to have the log files in `/var/log` for simpler **log rotation**.
-* You might not want to use files for logging at all.
+* You might **not want to use files** for logging at all.
 Not on the app server anyway.
 Especially considering that for **security reasons** it's better to send logs to a different server.
 * You might want to **aggregate logs** from multiple servers.
 * You might want to **filter logs** based on given pattern.
 Give me all error messages from all applications `logs.#.error`, all log items for database layer of testapp `logs.testapp.db.*`, all error messages for testapp `logs.testapp.*.error` etc.
 * Isn't ssh & tail -f really, really, I mean **really** lame?
-With AMQP, just [subscribe to any pattern](#inspecting-remote-server) on any server you want from comfort of your own dev machine.
+With AMQP, just [subscribe to any pattern](#inspecting-remote-server) on any server you want from **comfort of your own dev machine**.
 Rock'n'roll!

 ## Readable Logs (If You Want)